How to Get Into Grad School With a Low GPA

 9. Prepare for Your Admissions Interview

-Some graduate programs require or recommend an interview.
+Some graduate programs require or recommend an interview for admission.
 Use this opportunity to discuss any challenges you faced as an undergraduate.
 Also, mention that your future graduate school GPA matters to your academic and professional success.

 One great way to prepare for your admissions interview involves researching testimonials from current students.